Saint Anthony of Padua is the patron saint of lost articles and miracles.

-See the prayer to St. Anthony of Padua below two stories of Saint Anthony of Padua's history.
+See the prayer to St. Anthony of Padua below two stories of his history.

 Sure enough they could.
 Here are their very helpful replies: